nasa/HyperCP/README.md

 Calibration files are copied from their selected locations into the ./Config directory within an automatically created sub-directory named after the configuration (i.e. KORUS.cfg results in ./Config/KORUS_Calibration/calfiles... once calibration files have been added).

 Level 1A through Level 4 processing configurations are adjusted in the Configuration window, and it is a good reference to accompany the discussion below regarding processing levels. *The values set in the configuration file should be considered carefully, as they will depend on your viewing geometry and desired quality control thresholds.* Level 2 includes a module which can be launched from the Configuration window to assist with data deglitching parameter selection ('Anomaly Analysis').
 More details with citations and default setting descriptions are given below.
-A seperate module to assist in the creation of SeaBASS output files is launched in Level 3 processing, and applied to L3 and L4 SeaBASS output as described below.
+A separate module to assist in the creation of SeaBASS output files is launched in Level 3 processing, and applied to L3 and L4 SeaBASS output as described below.

 Click 'Save' or 'Save As' to save the configuration file.
 The configuration files are saved to the ./Config directory under the HyperInSPACE main directory with a .cfg extension.